timroes/SwipeToDismissUndoList/README.md

 You can return `null` from the `onDismiss` method in general to disable undo on the list or just on special items, you don't want (or cannot) undo.

+### Notification about final delete

+If you want to get notified when the user doesn't have a chance to make the undo anymore, meaning the popup dialog vanished (see below), just override the `Undoable.discard()` method in your `Undoable`.
+This will be called as soon as the popup dialog vanishes.
+You can e.g. really delete items from the database in that callback, that was just hidden beforehand.

 ## setAutoHideDelay

 The undo popup will be hidden automatically after some time, after the user has